 During the weekend of November 17, 2023, the OIT Web Services and Dev/Ops teams successfully upgraded our Sitefinity content management system to version 14.4.
 Please report any issues by emailing email@example.com.Learn more about the upgrade

-Need a simple, clickable button that needs to be featured on multiple pages?
-The CTA widget is just like the call to action widget and has some added features.
+Need a simple, clickable button that is featured on multiple pages?
+The CTA widget is just like the call to action widget with some added features.
 This widget is perfect for encouraging users to take an online action, like "sign up," "register," "donate" or "learn more."
-This is especially true for buttons that reoccur on different pages as you can create and manage the content for this button in one centralized location (Content tab in the dashboard).
-Another perk to using this widget over the traditional call to action widget is that buttons can be scheduled to publish or unpublish themselves in advance.
-This allows CTA’s to appear for appropriate application deadlines or events and disappear when they are no longer needed.
+This is especially true for buttons that reoccur on different pages as you can create and manage the content for this button in one centralized location (i.e. the Content tab in the dashboard).
+Another perk to using this widget over the traditional call to action widget is that buttons can be scheduled to publish or unpublish in advance.
+This allows CTAs to appear for application deadlines or events and disappear when they are no longer needed.

 NOTE: This is a reusable content type widget, which means it is dependent upon content you've first created as a content type from the dashboard menu.

 Every theme in Sitefinity has three theme specific colors to choose from.
 They have been predetermined to fit well within your theme design.
 Furthermore, you can choose to use the additional color variations below in this widget to further customize your design.
 To choose your colors, select them under the card display dropdown menu when creating the CTA button in the "Content" area of the dashboard.

 |White text, dark grey background||Sample|

 |Gold text, black background||Sample|